(888) 595-9101 Call For Pricing, Availability or to Schedule a Tour

 Generally speaking, Pennsylvania Assisted Living care costs are paid for by Pennsylvania elderly or their families.
 The state of Pennsylvania has quite a few waiver programs for Home and Community Based Services (HBCS) and LTC Facility Services.
 Those who have a medical need for LTC services are able to choose which programs they wish to participate in as long as they meet the non-financial as well as the financial medical assistance eligibility requirements.

-Currently, the state of Pennsylvania has a total of twelve Home and Community Based Services waivers, however they are not all specifically for older adults: The programs that are specifically for seniors are as follows:
+Currently, the state of Pennsylvania has a total of 10 Home and Community Based Services waivers, however they are not all specifically for older adults: The programs that are specifically for seniors are as follows:

 • Aging Waiver – a person must be 60-years or older; meet nursing level care criteria, and yet wish to be treated in their homes or in another community-based setting.
 Services provided to those who are eligible under this waiver include: